Fortum Värme to fast track coal phase out, plans for a new CHP in Stockholm

 Over the past six years, Fortum Värme has invested over SEK 7 billion (≈ EUR 740 million) into new sustainable heat production with two new CHP plants, Brista and Värtan.
-At the same time the city continues to expand and the company has already decommissioned several small and inefficient installations.
+At the same time, the city continues to expand and the company has already decommissioned several small and inefficient installations.

-The use of coal at Värtan is to be phased out and the 60-year old Hässelbyverket CHP is due to be replaced while still ensuring continued security of supply to the city’s district heating network.
+The use of coal at Värtan is to be phased out and the 60-year old Hässelbyverket CHP is due to be replaced while still ensuring the continued security of supply to the city’s district heating network.